Sparrow’s Commitment to Cancer Excellence

 QOPI is a voluntary, self-assessment and improvement program launched by ASCO in 2006 to help hematology-oncology and medical oncology practices assess the quality of the care they provide to Patients.
 Through the QOPI programs, practices abstract data from Patients’ records up to twice per year and enter this information into a secure database.
 Sparrow Medical Oncology is one of 23 receiving the inaugural certification in 2010.

 More than 580 oncology practices have registered in the QOPI program.
 QOPI analyzes individual practice data and compares these to more than 80 evidence-based and consensus quality measures.
 The information is then provided in reports to participating practices.
 Individual practices are also able to compare their performance to data from other practices across the country.
 Based on this feedback, doctors and practices can identify areas for improvement.
 The QOPI Certification Program provides a three-year certification for outpatient hematology-oncology practices that meet standards for quality cancer care.
-The American Society of Clinical Oncology (ASCO) is the world’s leading professional organization representing physicians who care for people with cancer.
+The American Society of Clinical Oncology (ASCO) is the world’s leading professional organization representing Physicians who care for Patients with cancer.
 With more than 28,000 members, ASCO is committed to improving cancer care through scientific meetings, educational programs and peer-reviewed journals.

 Commission on Cancer (CoC) Accreditation Program

-The Commission on Cancer (CoC) Accreditation Program encourages hospitals, treatment centers, and other facilities to improve their quality of Patient care through various cancer-related programs.
+The Commission on Cancer (CoC) Accreditation Program encourages cancer hospitals, cancer treatment centers, and other cancer facilities to improve their quality of Patient care through various cancer-related programs.
 These programs focus on prevention, early diagnosis, pretreatment evaluation, staging, optimal treatment, rehabilitation, and surveillance for recurrent disease, support services, and end-of-life care.
 The availability of a full range of medical services along with a multidisciplinary team approach to Patient care at accredited cancer programs has resulted in approximately 80 percent of all newly diagnosed cancer Patients being treated in CoC-accredited cancer programs.
 Recognizing that cancer is a complex group of diseases, the CoC Cancer Program Standards promote consultation among surgeons, medical and radiation oncologists, diagnostic radiologists, pathologists, and other cancer specialists.
 This multidisciplinary cooperation results in improved Patient care.

-Michigan Breast Oncology Quality Initiative (MiBOQI)
+Michigan Oncology Quality Initiative (MOQC)

 National Accreditation Program for Breast Centers (NAPBC)

 NAPBC accreditation is a voluntary program only granted to hospitals that agree to undergo a strict survey of its procedures.
-The NAPBC program is administered by the American College of Surgeons, which reviewed the Breast Cancer Clinic on key areas: leadership, clinical management, research, community outreach, professional education and quality improvement.
+The NAPBC program is administered by the American College of Surgeons, which reviewed the breast cancer clinic on key areas: leadership, clinical management, research, community outreach, professional education and quality improvement.